 How do I pay tax on self-employed income?

-This section looks out how you report your income to HM Revenue & Customs (HMRC) so that you pay the right amount of tax.
+This section looks at how you report your income to HM Revenue & Customs (HMRC) so that you pay the right amount of tax.

 When you have calculated your taxable profits from self-employment, you will need to report that income to HM Revenue & Customs' (HMRC) so that you can pay the correct amount of tax.
 The way you currently report the income is by completing a tax return form under the self assessment system.
 The idea of self assessment is that you are responsible for completing a tax return if you need to.